 Think about it: In order to influence national vote totals today, you have to know when and where to steal a vote.
 And if one person can predict this location, then every poll watcher/lawyer in the nation can, too!
 Moreover, when problems do occur, these issues can be isolated to one or a handful of states.

 Now consider a world without the Electoral College: Any vote stolen in any part of the country would always affect the national tally.
 Dishonest people could easily steal votes in the bluest California precinct or the reddest Texas one, knowing that they would be affecting the final outcome.
 Fraud would be rampant.

 An American historian once wrote of the Founders’ views on their presidential election system: “[F]or of all things done in the convention,” Max Farrand wrote, “the members seemed to have been prouder of that than of any other, and they seemed to regard it as having solved the problem for any country of how to choose a chief magistrate.”

 Surely they would be prouder still if they could see how well the Electoral College has stood the test of time.

-Tara Ross is the author of Enlightened Democracy: The Case for the Electoral College and for kids: We Elect a President: The Story of Our Electoral College.
+Tara Ross is the author of Enlightened Democracy: The Case for the Electoral College.
 More information about Tara can be found at www.taraross.com or on Facebook, Instagram, or Twitter.